joe307bad/act/README.md

 #### `/libs/data/rn` & `/libs/data/web`

-- These two projects are to handle the occurence of diverging capabilities between the `web` and `mobile` applications.
+- These two libraries handle the diverging data configurations of the `web` and `mobile` applications.
 Not everything can or should be shared with both applications.
 - Primary tools
   - TypeScript
 - Mobile tools